Nourishment through diet has always been my approach when it comes to healing.

-	If you don’t have time to make broth, there are wonderful brands out there that utilize high quality bones.
+If you don’t have time to make broth, there are wonderful brands out there that utilize high quality bones, like Brodo.

-I like to mix my bones and include a mix of beef bones, chicken and pork.
-I like to also include meaty bones such as beef shin and oxtails.
+But there’s nothing like DIY.
+I like to mix my bones and include beef bones, chicken and pork.
+I also include meaty bones such as beef shin and oxtails.
 I prefer my broth to contain a lot of collagen so I add a lot of bone marrow, chicken backs and beef knuckles.
 No matter what put in, ultimately you will end up with a delicious healthy broth.

 Roast bones in the oven at 350 for 1/2 hour.
 This caramelizes the bones and offers more of a complex flavor profile.